message/iata/CA.md

-Published 01.12.2021
+Published 02.12.2021
 1. Until January 31, 2022, passengers who in the past 14 days have been in Botswana, Egypt, Eswatini, Lesotho, Malawi, Mozambique, Namibia, Nigeria, South Africa or Zimbabwe, are not allowed to enter.
 - This does not apply to:
 - nationals and residents of Canada;
 - passengers with status under Canada's Indian Act.
 2. Passengers who in the past 14 days have been in Botswana, Egypt, Eswatini, Lesotho, Malawi, Mozambique, Namibia, Nigeria, South Africa or Zimbabwe:
 - are subject to COVID-19 test upon arrival and quarantine for 14 days; and
 - must have a negative COVID-19 test taken at most 72 hours before departure of the last direct flight to Canada.
-The test must not be issued in Botswana, Egypt, Eswatini, India, Lesotho, Malawi, Morocco, Mozambique, Namibia, Nigeria, South Africa or Zimbabwe.
+The test result must not be issued in Botswana, Egypt, Eswatini, India, Lesotho, Malawi, Morocco, Mozambique, Namibia, Nigeria, South Africa or Zimbabwe.
 Tests accepted are: CRISPR, Ct, detection of the E gene, detection of the N gene, detection of Orf1a/b, detection of the RdRp gene, detection of the S gene, ddPCR, isothermal amplification, LamPORE, NAAT, NAT, NGS, PCR, qPCR, RNA, RT-LAMP, RT-PCR, sequencing and WGS.
 More details can be found at <a href="https://tinyurl.com/uuf5nntc">https://tinyurl.com/uuf5nntc</a>
 3. Until 31 January 2022, passengers are not allowed to enter.
 - This does not apply to: